logicalclocks/hops-docs/docs/user_guide/hopsworks/tensorflow.rst

 Mode 1.
 Parallel TensorFlow experiments
 -----------------------------------------

+The use case of this mode is to run multiple parallel experiments.
+To find the best model for your prediction task is not a trivial process.
+You need to decide on a model and some hyperparameters and then run your training/evaluation until you are satisfied.

-The use case of this mode is to run multiple parallel experiments where you have a set of **predefined hyperparameters** and a list of values per hyperparameter that should be used to run training with.
+We provide different mechanisms to parallelize the search for your best model such as evolutionary hyperparameter optimization or grid search.
+Typically you will have a set of **predefined hyperparameters** and a list of values per hyperparameter that should be used to run training with.
 Based on this list of hyperparameter values, a grid can be constructed (cartesian product).
 Each of these possible hyperparameter combinations in the grid corresponds to a TensorFlow job, or an *experiment*.
 Running each of these hyperparameters configuration sequentially would be slow, therefore we provide a simple API to **parallelize** execution on one or more *executors*.

 While training you will be able to see how training progresses using TensorBoard.
 After running all the experiments, it is possible to visualize all experiments in the **same** TensorBoard to more easily identify which hyperparameter combinations yield the best results.